 (2) Prove that you are a “sophisticated user” who should have been aware about the potential hazards of using the product.

-Contact Los Angeles product liability lawyers at Compass Law Group, P.C. if you have more questions about California product liability laws or to find out how to make your claim more effective.
+Contact Los Angeles product liability lawyer at the Law Offices of Howard Craig Kornberg if you have more questions about California product liability laws or to find out how to make your claim more effectively.

 Do not attempt to sue a manufacturer for your injuries unless you’re legally represented by a skilled lawyer.
 Seeking legal advice is your guarantee to get compensated for your injuries and damages in a timely manner.
-Call attorneys at 800-602-4010 or complete this contact form for a free case evaluation.
+Call Howard Craig Kornberg at 310-997-0904 for a free case evaluation.